nvi-inc/fs-vgos/fs-vgos.md

 > For old server, not applicable.

-3. DOT2GPS value small (±a few µseconds) and stable (varies by 0.1 µseconds or less)
+3. DOT2GPS value small (±a few µs) and stable (varies by 0.1 µs or less).

+4. DOT2PPS value small (±0.1 µs) and stable (varies by 0.004 µs or
+    less).

-4. While *recording* RMS values are close to 20 for the new server, sometime RFI can cause the value to be off, but it should always be between 10 and 40 during recording.
+5. While *recording* RMS values are close to 20 for the new server, sometime RFI can cause the value to be off, but it should always be between 10 and 40 during recording.
 If valeus are outside the nominal ragnget they will be shown in inverse video.

 > For the old server, RMS values close to 32 and inverse video is not used.

-5. Tsys IF0 and IF1 about 50-100 (may lower at Wf due to use of a preliminary cal value), may be jumping a bit
+6. Tsys IF0 and IF1 about 50-100 (may lower at Wf due to use of a preliminary cal value), may be jumping a bit

-6. Phase-cal amplitude about 10-100, phase stable to within a few degrees.
+7. Phase-cal amplitude about 10-100, phase stable to within a few degrees.

 Post experiment